caderek/gramma/README.md

 ## Notes

-This package is in a early stage.
+This package is in an early stage.
 It's functional, but still limited.
 Feel free to try it for non-critical applications.

 It uses [grammarbot.io](https://www.grammarbot.io/) as a backend.